 - Healing baths

-A cool bath or a cool shower helps soothe irritated skin and reduce itchiness.
+Taking a cool bath or shower can provide relief for irritated skin and alleviate itching.
 An oatmeal bath or soaking in a tub filled with raw oats or ground oats powder can also help reduce the symptoms of skin irritation and itchiness.
 Avoid using hot water as it can further irritate the skin.

 - Wet or cool compresses